Tavaana: E-Learning Institute for Iranian Civil Society

-Tavaana: E-Learning Institute for Iranian Civil Society provides free online training and Persian and English learning resources to Iranians.
-Tavaana - meaning "empowered" and "capable" in Persian – was launched in 2010 with a mission “to support active citizenship and civic leadership in Iran through education and civil society capacity building.”
+Tavaana: E-Learning Institute for Iranian Civil Society is an e-learning initiative launched in 2010, which provides free online training as well as Persian and English learning resources to Iranians.
+It was founded by Akbar Atri and Mariam Memarsadeghi.

-The initiative uses blended civic education via live e-classrooms, correspondence learning, satellite television, and social networks to provide Iranians with education on democracy, women's rights, religious freedom, civic activism, and more.
-In addition to online courses, the site offers case studies, interviews, translations, public service announcements, e-books, and an online resource library.
-TavaanaTech is a Persian-language service providing guidance on circumventing internet censorship and keeping safe online.
+The initiative uses blended civic education via live e-classrooms, correspondence learning, satellite television, and social networks, providing educational materials on democracy, women's rights, religious freedom, and civic activism.
+In addition to online courses, the site offers case studies, interviews, translations, public service announcements, e-books, and an online resource library for additional resources and support.
+TavaanaTech is a Persian-language service providing guidance on online safety and circumventing internet censorship.

 History

 According to Tavaana's website, the project seeks a “free and open Iranian society, one in which each and every Iranian enjoys equality, justice and the full spectrum of civil and political liberties.”
 Tavaana was founded by Akbar Atri, a former student leader and drafter of a referendum for a democratic Iranian constitution, and Mariam Memarsadeghi, who previously headed Freedom House’s Middle East and North Africa programs.

-Tavaana was originally incubated as a project of the Center for Liberty in the Middle East through a seed grant from the U.S. Department of State’s Bureau for Democracy, Human Rights and Labor.
+Tavaana was originally incubated as a project of the Center for Liberty in the Middle East through a seed grant from the U.S. Department of State's Bureau for Democracy, Human Rights and Labor.
 In 2011 Tavaana became a project of the E-Collaborative for Civic Education (ECCE), a US-based non-profit organization with a mission to leverage technology to promote civic learning and democratic political life internationally.